 Non-verbal communication is something that other people notice whether you are aware of your actions or not.
 Your body language is constantly speaking.
 Everything you do or don’t do says something about you and how you are feeling.
 Your facial expressions (especially eye contact), your posture, your voice, your gestures with your extremities and even the way you position yourself physically in a room or amongst colleagues is constantly revealing your true attitude, for better or for worse.

-While controlling body language is no easy task, with this five-star course you can learn how to interpret the body language of others while learning how to perfect your own non-verbal communication skills.
+While controlling body language is no easy task, with this course you can learn how to interpret the body language of others while learning how to perfect your own non-verbal communication skills.